 In 1881, during his 1st working visit to the USA, Nicola Tesla became Orphan's secret action-packed equivalent of "Mr. Q" from England's MI6

-That night he began sketching ideas for Hayes.
+That night Tesla began sketching ideas for Hayes.
 Several days later, he showed his first sketches to Edison.

 Edison assumed that Hayes had told Tesla Orphan’s real intentions, when he responded, “Where are you concealing the Howitzer (canon), flame flingers, and Gatling guns?”

-Tesla suddenly realized what he was actually designing for the former president.
+Tesla suddenly realized what he was actually asked to design.